Planet Impact

 Crushed glass is transformed into construction sand, landscaping cullet, and custom-colored aggregates for artists and manufacturers.

 Finished materials go directly to Nashville-area businesses, landscapers, and creators.
-No 250-mile haul to Atlanta required.
+No haul elsewhere required.

 Glass turns right back into sand.
-So why are we still ripping up ecosystems for new sand while Nashville's glass gets hauled 250 miles to Atlanta, or quietly dumped in a landfill?
+So why are we still ripping up ecosystems for new sand while Nashville's glass gets quietly landfilled or shipped elsewhere?
 We close that loop locally.

 We build inclusive employment pathways for LGBTQIA+ individuals, racial minorities, immigrants, and people with ADA needs.
 Good work should be available to everyone.